APA-Accredited Doctoral Internship in Health Service Psychology

 Alcohol and Other Drug Counseling: We offer an opportunity for all interns to carry a caseload which includes working with students with either substance use as a primary or co-occurring diagnosis.
 Interns who want more focus in this may increase this number on their case load and may also engage in outreach/educational activities around wellness and prevention activities/website resource development.

 Psychoeducational Programming and Outreach: SHaW engages in a wide range of programming and outreach including invited presentations to departments, classes, and residence halls.
 Interns will be a part of outreach programming at SHaW through joining other staff in presentations as well as developing their own based on their areas of interest and expertise.
-Interns participate in a campus-wide, interdisciplinary committee focused on suicide prevention and SHaW-MH’s participation in a large-scale end-of-the-year mental health awareness festival on campus.
+Interns participate in a campus-wide, interdisciplinary committee focused on suicide prevention and SHaW-Mental Health’s participation in a large-scale end-of-the-year mental health awareness festival on campus.

 Training Activities

 Individual and Group Supervision: Supervision of interns is conducted on a regularly scheduled, individual basis by licensed professional staff.
-Interns have two individual supervisors during the time they are with SHaW-MH as well as one group supervisor.
+Interns have two individual supervisors during the time they are with SHaW-Mental Health as well as one group supervisor.
 Additionally, ongoing seminars provide opportunities for additional supervision in a group format.
 Interns are expected to be prepared each week for supervision.
 Preparation involves reviewing video recordings, organizing cases, preparing questions, and reviewing set goals for supervision to set directions for each session of supervision.

 • With awareness that professional activities may be impacted by personal experiences, beliefs, and values, interns may choose to disclose and are encouraged to do so as long as the intern feels the information has a bearing on their professional functioning.